kaiosilveira/advent-of-code-2023/day-02/README.md

 <details>
 <summary>See solution</summary>

-We can divide his problem into two main parts: checking the game feasibility (or whether or not it was possible) and getting the sum of the possible game ids.
+We can divide this problem into two main parts: checking the game feasibility (or whether or not it was possible) and getting the sum of the possible game ids.

 ### Checking the game feasibility

-Using the sample data provided above, we can start with a simple test to guide implementation:
+Using the sample data provided above, we can start with a simple test to guide our implementation:

 ```ruby
 def test_check_game_feasibility